 The original slogan used by Lexus was a nod to their attention to detail: The Relentless Pursuit of Perfection.
 Currently, the slogan used by this luxury car manufacturer is short and sweet: Experience Amazing.
 Now, you’re likely wondering: how much does amazing cost?

 When it comes to the pricing of Lexus automobiles, the prices are on par with fellow luxury brands BMW and Mercedes-Benz.
 This pricing comes as no surprise.
 After all, all three of these brands are among the most popular luxury car brands today.

 There are many great advantages included in the price of a Lexus.
 From cutting-edge performance and technology to the sheer reliability of Lexus automobiles, the list goes on.
 The warranty offered by Lexus is also highly competitive, with the basic warranty being valid for 48 months of 50,000 miles.

 BMW and Mercedes Benz. the brands with similar prices to Lexus are both German automotive brands.
-Furthermore, the cars from both of these aforementioned manufactures are among the most expensive cars to maintain.
+Furthermore, the cars from both of these aforementioned manufacturers are among the most expensive cars to maintain.
+This content is owned by moc.sotuaytsur.
 It is estimated that an owner of a BMW or Mercedes-Benz will spend between $11,000 and $19,000 in vehicle maintenance over a ten-year period.

 Given that Lexus is priced so similarly to these aforementioned luxury automotive brands, you might be wondering how expensive Lexus vehicles are to maintain.
 Keep reading as we explain everything you might need to know about maintaining a Lexus!